luna404/HeRAMS-UserManual/UserGuide_en.md

 -	A map to spot the distribution and number of MoSDs according to the functionality status
 -	Donut charts to summarize
 	- The level of functionality
-	- Main causes of non-functinality
+	- Main causes of non-functionality
 -	A table displays the list of priority areas in terms of non-functional health facilities and reported causes.

 <p align="center">